Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

 # Challenge 01: Continuous Integration and Deployment for .NET Apps using GitHub Actions

+### Estimated Time: 90 minutes

 ## Introduction:
-This challenge is designed to evaluate participants' skills in creating a robust CI/CD pipeline leveraging GitHub Actions specifically tailored for a .NET application.
-It aims to assess their capability to not only establish a seamless pipeline but also to guarantee the successful deployment of the application.
-Additionally, participants will demonstrate their expertise by efficiently modifying and integrating new features into the existing codebase, showcasing their proficiency in adapting and evolving the application's functionality.
+This challenge is designed to evaluate your skills in creating a robust CI/CD pipeline leveraging GitHub Actions specifically tailored for a .NET application.
+It aims to assess your capability to not only establish a seamless pipeline but also to guarantee the successful deployment of the application.
+Additionally, you will demonstrate their expertise by efficiently modifying and integrating new features into the existing codebase, showcasing their proficiency in adapting and evolving the application's functionality.

+## Accessing GitHub

+1. To access the and login to GitHub, open the edge browser from inside the environment and navigate to **[GitHub](https://github.com/)**.

+2. Signin to GitHub by clicking on the **Sign in** button from the top right corner of the GitHub home page.

+3. On the **Sign into GitHUb tab** you will see a login screen, enter the following email/username and then click on **Next**.

+   - **Email/Username:** <inject key="AzureAdUserEmail"></inject>

+1. Now enter the following password and click on **Sign in**.

+   - **Password:** <inject key="AzureAdUserPassword"></inject>

 ## Challenge Objectives: